patrick22414/udemy-aws-certified-cloud-practitioner/README.md

-# udemy-aws-certified-cloud-practitioner
+# udemy-aws-cloud-practitioner

-My personal notes for Udemy AWS Certified Cloud Practitioner course
+My personal notes for the **[Ultimate AWS Certified Cloud Practitioner - 2022]** course on Udemy by Stephane Maarek.